oslabs-beta/indiK8or/README.md

 # Features

 - indiK8or provides an intuitive K8s cluster visualization, making it easy for users to understand their cluster's topology and access key details about each pod without running kubectl commands.
-- Our app can conduct security scan of the pods in your K8s containers and display their vulnerabilities.
+- Our app can conduct security scans of the pods in your K8s containers and display their vulnerabilities.
 - The built-in Prometheus integration allows users to excute queries and easily monitor cluster performance without the need for additional configuration.
 - Zero-setup Grafana integration provides users access to insightful visualizations of valuable cluster metrics.